 Also of interest is that Crandall has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Crandall telecommute to their jobs.
-Overall, about 19.35% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.35% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The education level of Crandall citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.03% of adults 25 and older in Crandall have a college degree.